Capturing the Heart for Learning

 In order to gain your child’s consent to be taught, you will need to first capture their heart for learning.

 - Do you spend time looking at God’s creation, enjoying the beauty and diversity?
 (Perhaps your child would enjoy a Fact Box. )

 - Are you reading to your child, choosing books which plant the seeds for a desire to learn more and particularly a desire to read for themselves?

 - Do you model learning for your child in your own personal life?

 - Do you enjoy talking with your children about the mighty works the Lord has done?

 Capturing a child’s heart is simple, but deep.
-It requires our own hearts be yielded to the Lord and open to knowing His best for us.
+It requires our own hearts to be yielded to the Lord and open to knowing His best for us.
 This yielding and knowing produces Christian joy in our lives and that, my friends, is something your child wants to see!

 Once you’re ready to teach, you’ll want teaching tips.